kdsuneraavinash/theme_provider/README.md

 ```

 *Note: You may wrap `MaterialApp` with `ThemeConsumer`.*
 Then you don't have to provide `ThemeConsumer` on routes.
 However that would disable the ability to use multiple theme controllers.
 Also a visible flickr may occur at the start of app when the saved theme is loaded.

+If you want to change the StatusBarColor when the theme changes, you can provide a `onThemeChanged` callback to the `ThemeProvider`.

 ### Passing Additional Options